 The Information and Reference Services Department offers a variety of programs, classes and materials.
 The outreach program serves two local retirement communities and the home bound.
-The literacy program offers English as a Second Language (ESL) for all ages with skilled tutors and convenient class meeting times.
-We offer many technology classes at the beginner and intermediate level.
+The literacy program offers English as a Second Language (ESL) for adults with skilled tutors and convenient class meeting times.
+We are currently seeking volunteer instructors for our ESL program.
+If you are interested in volunteering, please contact the Adult Services Department.
+We also offer Tech-on-the-go Classes .
+If there is a technology topic or device you would like help with, ask at the Information and Reference Services Desk.

 Marie – Library Assistant